Sheldon Jackson College: History

 Similar to the Carlisle Indian School, Sheldon Jackson College (SJC) was initially formed as a "training" school for Alaska Native boys.
 The school was founded in 1878 by Fannie Kellogg and future Governor of Alaska John G. Brady for the Tlingit people.
 Initially known as the Sitka Industrial and Training School, it nearly closed in 1882 after its original facility, located over a military barracks, burned down.
 The Presbyterian missionary Sheldon Jackson came to the rescue of the school, raising funds through a national campaign, leading to the construction of a new building on the site of the present campus.
 In 1910, after Rev. Jackson died, the school was renamed in his honor.

-Sheldon Jackson himself is said to have been very cruel to his students, and it was his belief as well as the belief of the school itself that the language and culture of their students was something that needed to be corrected.
-He was known to have used quite harsh correctional teaching against students if they spoke in their language, practiced their culture in any way.
-The goal of the school, and of Sheldon Jackson himself, was the complete erasure of the native cultures of the students.
+The institution added a boarding high school in 1917.
+It was the belief of the school that the native language and culture of their students had no value, and were things that needed to be corrected so their students could advance in society.
+Students were punished if they spoke in their language.
+A college program was added in 1944.

-The institution added a boarding high school in 1917, and a college program in 1944.
 The college program gained accreditation in 1966 and the high school was closed the following year.